ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 {: #backup-s2s-auth-procedure-cli}
 {: cli}

-### Enabling service-to-service authorization at the account level
+### Enabling service-to-service authorization for volume backups for volume backups at the account level
 {: #backup-s2s-auth-procedure-cli-account}

-To use Backup for VPC in your account to create policies, plans and run backup jobs, create the following service-to-service authorizations:
+To use Backup for VPC in your account to create policies, plans and run backup jobs for block storage volumes, create the following service-to-service authorizations:

 * `backup-policy` (source) to `instance` (target) with _Operator_ role
 * `backup-policy` (source) to `volume` (target) with _Operator_ role